-In a medium bowl, whisk dry ingredients: flour, cornstarch and baking powder, together and set aside.
+In a medium bowl, sift together dry ingredients: flour, cornstarch, baking powder and baking soda.
+Set aside.

-In a mixing bowl, cream together butter and cream cheese.
+In a mixing bowl, cream together butter and 3/4 cup sugar.
 Add eggs one at a time, mixing after each addition.
 Add brandy or extract of choice.

 Scrape into prepared pan, level, and then top with the pear slices in a ring.
-Add a few chunks to the center.
-Sprinkle with additional sugar.
+Add the remaining chunks to the center.
+Sprinkle with the additional 2 tablespoons sugar.

-Bake 35 to 40 minutes, until the top just barely begins to color.
+Bake 35 to 40 minutes, until the top just barely begins to color around the edges and edges are firm; it’s ok if the very center is just a little soft.
 Do not over bake.
 Remove from oven and rest 10 minutes, then run a knife around the sides and release the spring form.
 Cool and serve.

 To view the links or add your own at Throwback Thursday, click the frog, below!